sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 #Reading Data from RDB

-To retrieve data from inside our database, we use the command SELECT.
+To retrieve data from inside our database, we use the command `SELECT`.

 ```sql
 SELECT * FROM products;